-The CME Requirement is a prerequisite to graduation!
+The following CME requirement is a prerequisite for graduation.

-Purpose/Goals of Requirement:
+>Purpose/Goals of Requirement:

-Expose students to the full continuum of medical education including Continuing Medical Education;
+- Expose students to the full continuum of medical education, including CME - Provide students opportunities to broaden their clinical training by participating in approved Type 1 CME events - Reinforce the fact that all physicians are expected to be active, life-long learners and to take responsibility for maintaining and expanding their knowledge base

-- Provide students opportunities to broaden their clinical training by participating in approved Type 1 CME events; - Reinforce the fact that all physicians are expected to be active, life-long learners and to take responsibility for maintaining and expanding their knowledge base.
+>Requirement:

-Requirement:
+- A minimum of 10 documented Type 1 credits must be completed by March 1 of the student's fourth year - Credits must be earned in at least three different disciplines (e.g., internal medicine (IM) and IM sub-specialties, surgery and surgical subspecialties, Ob/Gyn, pediatrics and pediatric subspecialties, psychiatry, family medicine, etc.) - At least five of the credits must involve live sessions - Clerkship-required learning activities that happen to carry CME credit (e.g., the Ob/Gyn Department's lactation curriculum) will not count toward meeting the CME requirement except for grand rounds sessions approved for Type 1 credit by the CME Office that students are required to attend as part of a rotation.

-- A minimum of 10 documented Type 1 credits must be completed by March 1 of the MS 4 year; - Credits must be earned in at least three (3) different disciplines (e.g., Internal Medicine and IM sub-specialties, Surgery and surgical subspecialties, OB-GYN, Pediatrics and pediatric subspecialties, Psychiatry, Family Medicine, etc.); - At least 5 of the credits must involve "live" sessions; - Clerkship required learning activities that "happen" to carry CME credit (e.g., the Lactation Curriculum in OB-GYN) will not count toward meeting the CME requirement except for Grand Rounds Sessions that have been approved for Type 1 credit by the CME office that students are required to attend as part of a rotation.
+>Documentation:

-Documentation:
+- Student participation in CME-approved events will be documented via medical student sign-in sheets. - Students are required to provide acceptable documentation (e.g., certificates of completion, transcripts of credit, and/or a photo of the sign-in sheet) to Lourdes Davis in the Office of Medical Education.

-- Student participation in PLFSOM CME approved events will be documented via medical student sign-in sheet; - Students are required to provide acceptable documentation (e.g., certificates of completion, transcript of credits, and/or photo of sign-in sheet) to Lourdes Davis in the Office of Medical Education; - Ms. Davis will update students quarterly about their individual status in meeting requirement
+Ms. Davis will update students quarterly about their individual status in meeting this requirement.

-Duty Hours Policy
+Duty Hour Policy

-Preamble: The School of Medicine has the responsibility to develop and implement work hour policies for medical students, especially those on clinical clerkship rotations, in accordance with LCME Element 8.
+Preamble: The Paul L. Foster School of Medicine (PLFSOM) has the responsibility to develop and implement work hour policies for medical students, especially those on clinical clerkship rotations, in accordance with LCME Element 8.
 These policies should promote student health and education.

-- Students should not be scheduled for on-call time or patient-care activities in excess of 80 hours per week. - 2.
+- Students should not be scheduled for on-call time or patient care activities in excess of 80 hours per week. - 2.
 Students should not be scheduled for more than 16 continuous hours. - 3.
 Students should have 10 hours free of duty between scheduled duty periods. - 4.
-Students should have at least one day off each week averaged over a one month period. - 5.
-Students should not have more than 6 consecutive nights on night float duty. - 6.
-This policy applies to all clerkships/rotations in the third and fourth year at Paul L. Foster School of Medicine. - 7.
-The clinical departments will determine the frequency of overnight call, but it should not be more frequent than every 4th night. - 8.
-It is anticipated that student attendance at clerkship seminars, conferences, and other didactic sessions will be facilitated by this policy and that provisions in this policy are not the basis for missing these sessions.
-Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designees on an individual basis. - 9.
-Variances from this policy must be approved by the Associate Dean for Student Affairs.
+Students should have at least one day off each week averaged over a one-month period. - 5.
+Students should not have more than six consecutive nights on night float duty. - 6.
+This policy applies to all clerkships/rotations in the third and fourth years at PLFSOM. - 7.
+The clinical departments will determine the frequency of overnight calls, which is not to exceed every fourth night. - 8.
+It is anticipated that student attendance at clerkship seminars, conferences and other didactic sessions will be facilitated by this policy and that provisions in this policy are not the basis for missing these sessions.
+Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designee(s) on an individual basis. - 9.
+Variances from this policy must be approved by the associate dean for student affairs.

-Clerkship Requirements for Reporting Duty Hours
+Reporting Duty Hours

 Students must report their duty hours in the online scheduling system within 48 hours of the end of each event.
-Failure to enter duty hours more than 5 times in a Clerkship will result in a slight concern notation on the student's professionalism evaluation (completed by the Clerkship Coordinator).
+Failure to enter duty hours on more than five occasions in a single clerkship will result in a slight concern notation on the student's professionalism evaluation (completed by the clerkship coordinator).